Woman jailed for causing unnecessary suffering to horses

 A black Welsh stallion called ‘Sammy’ was making a good recovery in the care of World Horse Welfare but sadly it was discovered he was lame and suffering ataxia so he had to be put sleep in November.

-In mitigation, the court heard that Tregurtha was having health problems.
+In mitigation, the court heard that the defendant was having health problems.

 World Horse Welfare field officer John Cunningham, said:

-“Clearly this was a very sad case where horses have been terribly neglected and for one reason or another Tregurtha failed to recognise or address the severity and seriousness of the situation.
+“Clearly this was a very sad case where horses have been terribly neglected and for one reason or another the defendant failed to recognise or address the severity and seriousness of the situation.

 “These were truly invisible horses, hidden away from sight, and the reality is that without the call made to our welfare line they could have remained invisible.

 “Thankfully, working with the RSPCA, we were able to remove the horses from this situation and ensure they received the care they so desperately needed.